 Today’s Education in the Media blog focuses on the launch of the new Recruitment and Retention strategy, as well as stories on apprentices and exclusions.

-Today our Education in the Media blog looks at teacher workload, universities and apprenticeships.
+Today’s Education in the Media blog looks at the teacher exchange between England and Shanghai.